mcandre/buttery/DEVELOPMENT.md

 # DEVELOPMENT GUIDE

-buttery follows standard, Go based operations for compiling and unit testing Go code.
+We follow standard, `go` based operations for compiling and unit testing Go code.

 For advanced operations, such as linting, we further supplement with some software industry tools.

-# BUILDTIME REQUIREMENTS
+# DEV ENVIRONMENT

 ## Prerequisites